Linux - Hardening

 • Oracle Linux starting version 9

-Recommandations from the CIS Benchmark documents have been following in order to enforce, harden and secure our Linux operating systems.
+Recommendations from the CIS Benchmark documentsarrow-up-right have been followed in order to enforce, harden and secure our Linux operating systems.

 Filesystems